 The Board is presently set at nine members, and Arkoma Drilling, L.P. ("Arkoma") and Williston Drilling, L.P. ("Williston") have the right to designate five of the nine members to the Board (the "Jones Designees").
 If the aggregate interest held by Arkoma and Williston (together with any affiliates) falls below 50% of the outstanding common stock of the Company (on a fully diluted basis), the Company and the Board are only required to nominate and recommend four Jones Designees.
 If the aggregate interest held by Arkoma and Williston (together with any affiliates) falls below 35% of the outstanding common stock of the Company (on a fully diluted basis), the Company and the Board are only required to nominate and recommend two Jones Designees.
 If the aggregate interest held by Arkoma and Williston (together with any affiliates) falls below 15% of the outstanding common stock of the Company (on a fully diluted basis), the Company and the Board will have no further obligation to nominate and recommend any Jones Designees to the Board.
 New Covey Park Energy LLC ("New CPE") has the right to designate one of the nine members to the Board (the "New CPE Designee").
-If the interest held by New CPE falls below (i) 10% of the outstanding common stock of the Company (on a fully diluted basis) and (ii) 21,000 shares of Series A Preferred Stock of the Company, the Company and the Board will have no further obligation to nominate and recommend a New CPE Designee" and there are two vacancies on the Board.
+If the interest held by New CPE falls below (i) 10% of the outstanding common (on a fully diluted basis) and (ii) 21,000 shares of Series A Preferred Stock of the Company, the Company and the Board.
+Five of the director nominees are current "Jones Designees," one of the director nominees is a "New CPE Designee" and there are two vacancies on the Board.